 Vaccines are remarkable biological preparations that help our bodies develop some kind of immunity against specific diseases.
 They perform it by stimulating antibody production.
 In simple words, vaccines mimic infectious agents, thereby giving our bodies easier recognition and elimination of them.

-They contain live pathogens, but in a form so weakened that they can replicate within our bodies without giving rise to full-blown diseases themselves.
-Examples are MMR measles, mumps, rubella, and varicella chickenpox vaccines.
+They contain live pathogens, but in a form so weakened that they can replicate within our bodies without giving rise to full-blown diseases.
+Examples are MMR (measles, mumps, rubella), and varicella chickenpox vaccines.
 They elicit strong and long-lasting immunity.

-In these vaccines, the disease-causing pathogens are either dead or unable to replicate.
+In these vaccines, the disease-causing pathogens are either dead or unable to perform cell division.
 Sometimes, multiple doses are required to fully develop the necessary immunity.
 The polio vaccine (IPV) and the hepatitis A vaccine are examples of inactivated vaccines.

 The makers of these vaccines only use certain parts of the germ, such as proteins or sugars, so that they can stimulate immunity.
 They minimise the likelihood of side effects by giving much attention to key antigens.
 The hepatitis B vaccine and the human papillomavirus (HPV) vaccine are a few examples.